-Computershare aims to ensure that management of ESG topics is embedded across the organisation so we can develop the right company culture around ESG.
+Computershare aims to ensure that management of ESG topics is embedded across the organisation so we can develop the right governance and company culture around ESG.

 ESG governance structure